Focal HIFU therapy in prostate cancer

 Overtreatment is seen in prostate cancer.
 The need for less invasive and adequate treatments is very high.
 For this reason, it is preferable to apply this type of treatment strategy to patients with a single focal low-risk tumor in the prostate.

 The aim is to plan a partial and tumor-limited treatment strategy without TUR in unifocal, localized prostate cancer cases.
-In case of failure or relapse of this type of treatment, there is a chance of total/radical transformation.
-On the one hand, it is aimed to protect sphincter function and sexual performance.
+In the event of failure or relapse of this type of treatment, there is a chance of total/radical transformation.
+On the one hand, it is aimed at protect sphincter function and sexual performance.
 On the other hand, in the wait-see situation, the psychological stress that the patient will experience is relieved.
-Against the question of “overtreatment”, focal treatment of prostate cancer is a non-invasive method.
+Against the question of “overtreatment,” focal treatment of prostate cancer is a non-invasive method.

 How is Focal HIFU treatment applied?